domooh9/review/README.md

       Open [http://localhost:3000](http://localhost:3000) to view it in your browser directly.

-    2. Open the app using (https://ubiquitous-sunburst-3d759a.netlify.app/book) in your browser
+    2. Open the app using (https://ubiquitous-sunburst-3d759a.netlify.app/book) or (https://bookk-review-app.herokuapp.com/book) in your browser.

 ## Technologies used